This site is not affiliated with the Golden Gate Bridge Highway and Transportation District, FasTrak, or any government agency.

 Key Milestones

-The toll was reduced from 50 cents to 40 cents per direction, the only decrease in the bridge's history.
-Strong traffic revenue meant the bond repayment was ahead of schedule.
+The toll was cut from 50 to 40 cents in 1950, then to 30 cents and 25 cents per direction in 1955, the only reductions in the bridge's history.
+Strong traffic revenue kept bond repayment ahead of schedule.

 One-Way Collection Begins